fwin-dev/py.Lang/readme.md

 This package provides a lot of miscellaneous things that probably should have been included in python's built-in library but weren't, including:

+* Various function/method utilities/tools
+  * An abstract class method
-- Timing execution of a function with a decorator
+  * Timing execution of a function with a decorator
-- An abstract class method
-- A way to get the argument names and values of a function without using **kwargs or *args
+  * A way to get the argument names and values of a function without using **kwargs or *args
-- An improved ArgParser for parsing command line arguments
-- A poor man's debug tracer when a better tracer isn't available (for example, when running a python script over ssh)
-- A way to describe the argument and return types of functions, kind of similar to a statically typed language
+  * A way to describe the argument and return types of functions, kind of similar to a statically typed language
+* Various class utilities/tools
+  * Getting the variables of a class instance with __slots__
-- A module to get details about a python package (Is it built in?
+* Various module and package utilities/tools (Is a module built in?
 In what file is it? etc.)
+* Implementation of various structures to hold data
-- LIFO/Stack implementation
+  * LIFO/Stack
+  * Frozen dictionary
+  * Ordered set
+* An improved ArgParser for parsing command line arguments
+* A poor man's debug tracer when a better tracer isn't available (for example, when running a python script over ssh)
-- Easy event logging
+* Easy event logging
-- Terminal/user interaction improvements
+* Terminal/user interaction improvements

 # Detailed functionality

-## Timing execution of a function

-	from Lang.FuncTools import timeIt

-`timeIt` is a function decorator, so with the function you want to time, do:

-	@timeIt
-	def myFunction(...):
-		asdf
+## Function/method tools

-## An abstract class method
+### An abstract class method

 The built in `abc.abstractmethod` decorator won't work if used in conjunction with a `classmethod` decorator.
 Use this abstract method decorator instead: